 Next time I’ll set out the general principles of how to judge our trust in the individuals who become our professionals, our professions and their institutions.
 After that we will take the general principles and apply them to what we see around us now.

 We’ve taken two history lessons – religious monasteries and medicine’s blood-letting.
-For now, keep in mind what you would think if you found some of these same things going on now in any of our modern-day professions and institutions.
+Keep in mind what you would think if you found some of these same things going on now in any of our modern-day professions and institutions.
 It may not be easy.
 As Daniel Kahneman says, you may “struggle to remind yourself that they may be in the grip of an illusion.”.

 But why?
-If absolutely everyone is happily deluded about monasteries or blood-letting (even if in fact we suffer or die as a result), if we were all like Mrs Upjohn and her misplaced faith in Dr Hackenbush’s methods – what’s the problem, where’s any painful broken trust?
+If absolutely everyone is happily deluded about monasteries or blood-letting (even if we suffer or die as a result), if we were all like Mrs Upjohn and her misplaced faith in Dr Hackenbush’s methods – what’s the problem, where’s any painful broken trust?
 Isn’t illusion better than truth?
-It’s tempting.
-But in the service of the best for ourselves and each other – we are bound to keep searching for a better truth, to challenge illusion, to take the red pill not the blue pill.
+No it is not.
+The world would be a nightmare if it was just a social construction, full of Mrs Upjohns and quacks like Dr Hackenbush.
+In the service of the best for ourselves and each other, we are bound to keep searching for a better truth, to challenge illusion, to take the red pill not the blue pill.

 Once a better truth has been found, the way it’s told and when and to whom may be a complex judgement – as it is for what parents tell and don’t tell their immature children about the world.
 At times professionals may also need to tell things slant.
 But professionals, professions and institutions must be trusted to know and be guided by the very best truth there is or face being stripped of their office.

-So, learning from past examples, now we should criticise any profession or institution that is deluded, that does not actually carry out the jobs they profess to be good at.
-We would robustly challenge any profession or institution that is under a self-justified illusion that they have the expertise yet don’t even ‘count’ their cases to measure the outcome.
-Professions or institutions like that are failing and unfit for their purpose, they may need to be stripped of their office, even though they may look for all the world like they are experts, may have been doing their completely-assured customary thing for decades, may all ‘mean it for the best’, may make a comfortable living in their profession, and may be actively approved and used by everyone else.
+So, learning from past examples, we should criticise any profession or institution now that we find is deluded, that does not actually carry out the jobs they profess to be good at.
+We should robustly challenge any profession or institution that is under a self-justified illusion that they have the expertise yet don’t even ‘count’ their cases to measure the outcome.
+Professions or institutions like that are failing and unfit for their purpose, they may need to be stripped of their office … even though they may look for all the world like they are experts, may have been doing their completely-assured customary thing for decades, may all ‘mean it for the best’, may make a comfortable living in their profession, and may be actively approved and employed by everyone else.
 Now we’ve seen what that looks like in the past, we should have eyes to see it in the present.

 We have made allowances for 2000 years for the medical profession and its now disproven practice of blood-letting.
-But we wouldn’t now sit back for 100 years waiting for a modern profession to start applying some science, doing some ‘counting’ to evidence the value of that profession’s or institution’s work.
-We wouldn’t, would we?!
+But we wouldn’t now sit back for 100 years waiting for a modern profession to start applying higher ethical standards, using some science, some ‘counting’, to evidence the value of that profession’s or institution’s work.
+We would not be by-standers now, would we?!